 Additionally, don’t assume that employees are fine just because they don’t exhibit obvious signs of distress - you must support all employees, and go out of your way to make each team member feel included - even those that seem well on the surface.

-With many workforces now on furlough or working remotely, it can be challenging for employers to maintain the same level of communication they would in the workplace.
-As a result of this, unusual behaviour becomes increasingly difficult to recognise, and the behavioural changes of your employees can go unnoticed when there is no effective communication strategy in place.
+With many workforces now working remotely, it can be challenging for employers to maintain the same level of communication they would in the workplace.
+As a result of this, unusual behaviour becomes increasingly difficult to recognise.
+Behavioural changes of your employees can go unnoticed when there is no effective communication strategy in place.

 It’s also important to retain some social aspects of the workplace, as work presents a great opportunity for social interaction.
 If your resources allow, you could set time aside each week for a social team activity, such as a quiz.
 Setting regular time aside for these kinds of activities ensure that all employees feel included, valued and appreciated.

-Enabling better communication is the first step to providing better support for your employees during lockdown; once you are able to foster consistent communication, you will be better equipped to help those who may be struggling.
+Enabling better communication is the first step to providing better support for your employees while working remotely; once you are able to foster consistent communication, you will be better equipped to help those who may be struggling.

 Supporting employee emotional wellbeing